NMRExchangeFormat/NEF/specification/Overview.md

     HDX and CEX.
 The existing upfield/downfield convention (suffixes 'a' and 'b') is not supported.
 In NMR-STAR terms X and Y suffixes correspond to ambiguity codes 2 (geminal atoms) and 3 (symmetrical aromatic rings).
+    The example table at the end of the General Issues section should illustrate the principle.

     9. Sets of atoms can be represented by using atom names with wildcards.
+    There are two kinds of wildcards:

+      '%' for 'any sequence of digits', equivalent to the regular expression "[0-9]+".

+      '\*' for 'any whitespace-free string', equivalent to the regular expression ".\*".
+Note that this makes '%%'  equivalent to the regular expression "[0-9][0-9]+", which will only be required in exceptional cases.
+In all common cases strings of multiple digits should be dealt with using the simpler '%'.

-    There are two kinds of wildcards: '%' for 'any sequence of digits', and '\*' for 'any whitespace-free string'.
-In normal current usage '%' wildcard expressions will be used for NMR-equivalent atoms, and '\*' expressions must only  be used where '%' expressions would not suffice.
+      In normal current usage '%' wildcard
+      expressions will be used for NMR-equivalent atoms, and '\*' expressions must only  be used where '%' expressions would not suffice.
 In practice this means that all common cases of equivalent atoms are expressed with '%' (ALA HB%, ASN HB%, ASN HD%, LEU HD1%, LEU HD%, LEU CD%, TYR CD%, TYR HD%, LYS HZ%, ...).
-Notably N-terminal -NH3+ would be 'H%'.  '\*' would only be used where necessary, mainly for 'H\*', 'C\*', '\*',  ... (all protons, all carbons,  all atoms, etc.).
+Notably N-terminal -NH3+ would be 'H%', as would N-terminal -NH2.  '\*' would only be
+      used where necessary, mainly for 'H\*', 'C\*', '\*',  ... (all protons, all carbons,  all atoms, etc.).

     10. IUPAC pseudoatom names (ALA MB, SER QB, etc.) are reserved for the original meaning, i.e. a separate atom positioned at the centroid with zero